kjsce-codecell/standard-library-in-x/python/methods/itertools.md

 > This function makes an iterator that returns evenly spaced values starting from *start* and the spacing is equal to *step*.
 If not provided, start and step default to **0** and **1** respectively.
 >
 > This function produces an infinite series.
-This is useful when we need to iterate over an infinie series, stopping when a condition is met.
+This is useful when we need to iterate over an infinite series, stopping when a condition is met.

 Example 1:
 ```python